 - Animated video by National Geographic about Brunelleschi's Dome.

 - Review of free-body diagram construction for a shaft with gears -- from Prof. Sheppard's textbook.
 [Sheppard, S.D. and Tongue, B.H, Statics : Analysis and Design of Systems in Equilibrium, Wiley] - zipped collection of pages.

 - Beam stress and deflection -- single concentrated load and simple end conditions. (can use superposition for multiple loads.)

 - Beam View Java beam applet -- cute program from U. Vt. that lets you specify loads, end conditions and it draws the shear and moment diagram and computes deflections.
-Need to convert to inch-pound units.
+Check units!

 - Specifications on power output of animals -- Power, force exerted, and energy output of draft animals put together by Tim Lovett

 - King, R. Brunelleschi's Dome: How a Renaissance Genius Reinvented Architecture, Penguin Books, 2000. -- A great book.
 Engaging and informative.